 The compensation committee generally meets quarterly and with greater frequency if necessary.
 The compensation committee also acts periodically by unanimous written consent in lieu of a formal meeting.
 The agenda for each meeting is usually developed by the chairperson of the compensation committee, in consultation with management.
 The compensation committee meets regularly in executive session.
-However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in compensation committee meetings.
-Our Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the compensation committee regarding his compensation.
+However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in compensation committee regarding his compensation.

 The charter of the compensation committee grants the compensation committee full access to all books, records, facilities and personnel of Datadog.
 In addition, under the charter, the compensation committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that the compensation committee considers necessary or appropriate in the performance of its duties.
 The compensation committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the compensation committee.
 In particular, the compensation committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq that bear upon the adviser's independence, the compensation committee engaged Compensia, Inc. ("Compensia") as compensation consultants.
-The compensation committee requested that Compensia: